 GeneCards Summary for DSP Gene

 DSP (Desmoplakin) is a Protein Coding gene.
-Diseases associated with DSP include skin fragility-woolly hair syndrome and arrhythmogenic right ventricular dysplasia 8.
+Diseases associated with DSP include keratosis palmoplantaris striata ii and cardiomyopathy, dilated, with woolly hair and keratoderma.
 Among its related pathways are ERK Signaling and Adhesion.
 GO annotations related to this gene include structural molecule activity and protein binding, bridging.
 An important paralog of this gene is DST.

 UniProtKB/Swiss-Prot for DSP Gene